teuton-software/teuton/docs/en/first-activity.md

 # Creating our first activity

-How to create our own activity test, in four steps:
+How to create our own challenge, in four steps:

 ---

 ## STEP 1: Create skeleton files

-You can create the files manually, or run `./project create check/foo/demo`.
+You can create the files manually, or run `./teuton create check/foo`.

 This command will create:
-* `check/foo/demo.rb`: Script
+* `check/foo/start.rb`: Script
-* `check/foo/demo.yaml`: YAML Config file.
+* `check/foo/config.yaml`: YAML Config file.
 * `check/foo/.gitignore`: To prevent upload YAML and JSON files to Git repository.

 > Also, manually, you can create this files.